On Generalized Uncertainty Principle: Introduction

-The stringy corrections to the original Heisenberg's uncertainty principle also follow directly from the quantum mechanical wave equations on noncommutative Clifford manifolds where all dimensions and signatures of spacetime are on the same footing\cite{CastroCarlos}.
-Castro has considered the new relativity principle to find a fully covariant formulation of the p-brane quantum mechanical loop wave equations where the string uncertainty relations arrises naturally.
-Infact, there is one to one correspondence between the nested hierarchy of p-loop histories encoded in terms of hypermatrices and wave equations written in terms of Clifford algebra valued multivector quantities which allows to write the quantum mechanical wave equations associated with the hierarchy of nested p-loop histories being embedded in a D dimensional target spacetime with a single quantum mechanical functional wave equation whose lines live in a noncommutative Clifford manifold of $ 2^D $ dimensions having $ p = 0, 1, 2, 3 \ldots D- 1 $ where $ D-1 $ is the maximum value of p that saturates the dimension of embedding spacetime \cite{Castro}.
-In this C-spaces the $ x $, $ p $ must not be interpreted as ordinary vectors of spacetime but as one of the many components of the Clifford algebra valued multivectors that ``coordinatize" the noncommutative Clifford manifold.
-The noncommutativity is encoded in the effective Planck’s constant $ \hbar_{eff} $ which modifies the Heisenberg Weyl $ \widehat{x}, \widehat{p} $ commutation algebra and consequently on keeping the first two terms in the expansion of $ \hbar_{eff}(k) $ generates the ordinary string uncertainty relation\cite{Castro}: $ \Delta x \geq \frac{\hbar}{\Delta p}+ \frac{\beta_1 l_p^2}{4 \hbar} (\Delta p)$.
-This is an inherent noncommutative nature of the Clifford manifold which reshuffles a loop history into a membrane history, a membrane history into a p-brane history or more generally it can transform a p-brane history into suitable combinations of the other p-brane histories as building blocks.
-This bootstrap idea is taken from the point particle case to the p-branes case with each brane made out of all the other p-branes where the Lorentz transformations in C-spaces involve hypermatrix changes of coordinates in the p-brane quantum mechanics \cite{CastroCarlos}.
+The string theory corrections to the original Heisenberg uncertainty principle follow further from the quantum mechanical wave equations on a noncommutative Clifford manifold, where all dimensions and signatures of the spacetime are taken on the same footing \cite{AntonioAurilia},\cite{CastroCarlos}.
+In this concern, Castro \cite{CastroCarlos} has outlined a new relativity principle towards the fully covariant formulation of $p$-brane quantum mechanical loop wave equations, where the stringy uncertainty relation arises naturally.
+In fact, there exists one to one correspondence between the nested hierarchy of $p$-loop histories encoded in terms of the underlying hypermatrices and the associated wave equations written in terms of the Clifford algebra valued multivector quantities.
+This allows one to write the quantum mechanical wave equations associated with a hierarchy of nested $p$-loop histories embedded in the chosen $D$-dimensional target spacetime with a single quantum mechanical functional wave equation.
+The corresponding line elements of the $p$-brane histories lies in a noncommutative Clifford manifold of $ 2^D $ dimension having $ p= 0, 1, 2, 3 \ldots D- 1 $, where $ D-1 $ is the maximum value of $p$ that saturates the dimension of the embedding spacetime manifold \cite{Castro}.
+In such a C-space, the components of a co-ordinate $ x $ and the corresponding conjugate momentum $ p $ must not be interpreted as the ordinary vectors of spacetime, but they need to be treated as the Clifford algebra valued multivectors.
+Near the Planck length scales, such multivectors ``coordinatize" the underlying noncommutative Clifford manifold.
+In fact, the noncommutativity may be encoded in an effective Planck's constant $ \hbar_{eff} $, which modifies the operators of the Heisenberg Weyl commutation algebra, for a given $\{ \widehat{x}, \widehat{p} \}$.
+Consequently, while keeping the first two terms in the expansion of $ \hbar_{eff}(k) $, Ref \cite{Castro} shows that such a consideration obeys the standard string uncertainty relation $ \Delta x \geq \frac{\hbar}{\Delta p}+ \frac{\beta_1 l_p^2}{4 \hbar} (\Delta p)$.
+This follows from the inherent noncommutative nature of the underlying Clifford manifold, which could reshuffle a chosen loop history into the other loop histories, membrane histories, a chosen membrane history into a $p$-brane history.
+More generally, such a consideration can transform a $p$-brane history into suitable combinations of all possible $p$-brane histories and thus defines the building blocks of the theory.
+This idea takes one point particle to $p$-branes, in which each brane is made out of all possible other $p$-branes.
+In this case, the Lorentz transformations in a C-space involve hypermatrix changes of the coordinates in $p$-brane quantum mechanics \cite{CastroCarlos}.